macropin/django-registration/docs/upgrade.rst

 :ref:`registration backend <backend-api>` to use, and so any URL pattern for these views must supply that argument.

-The ``profile_callback`` argument of the ``register`` view has been removed; the functionality it provided can now be implemented easily via a custom backend, or by connecting listeners to :ref:`the signals sent during the registration process <signals>`.
+The ``profile_callback`` argument of the :func:`~registration.views.register` view has been removed; the functionality it provided can now be implemented easily via a custom backend, or by connecting listeners to :ref:`the signals sent during the registration process <signals>`.

+The :func:`~registration.views.activate` view now issues a redirect upon successful activation; in :ref:`the default backend
+<default-backend>` this is to the URL pattern named
+``registration_activation_complete``.
+On unsuccessful activation, the ``activate()`` view still displays a template, but its context has
+changed: the context will simply consist of any keyword arguments captured in the URL and passed to the view.

 Changes to registration forms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~